acz1992/mjbeers_photography/README.md

+# MJBeers Photography Portfolio

+## About

+### Description

+Mitch is a skilled, self-taught photographer who, alongside his day job, extends his photographical services to events and personalized photoshoots, as well as selling prints of his work.

+### The Mission

+The client needed a minimalist-style website where he could showcase his work and give an overview of his background and artistic journey - offering a brief yet engaging overview of his background and evolution as a photographer.
+Furthermore, potential customers needed a customers by which they could reach out and make inquiries.

+## Tech / Resources

+### Stack

+This company website project uses React, TypeScript, and Vite to enhance development efficiency, ensure code reliability with strong typing, and optimize performance for a seamless user experience.

+### Resources

+-   **React-Icons**: Enhances user interface design by providing a wide range of customizable icons for React applications.

+-   **Framer Motion**: Elevates user experience with fluid animations and interactive elements, simplifying complex motion design for React projects.

+-   **React Router Dom**: Enables seamless navigation and routing within React applications, facilitating the creation of multi-page web experiences.

+-   **React Type Animations**: Adds engaging typewriter-style animations to text elements, enhancing the visual appeal and interactivity of web interfaces.

+-   **React Responsive Masonry**: Enables the creation of responsive grid layouts (like Pinterest) for presenting content, ensuring optimal display across various screen sizes and devices.

+## Future

-## To do:
+### To do

-Testing

-### Initial Dimensions for outter components

-2. Animations

--   Photo Grid - maybe dissolve in effect
--   About and Contact Pahe
--   Page Transitions - Take from Blickfang
+-   Email.js - Hook up form to Blickfang email

-### PhotoGrid

--   Include Lightbox.
-Research it.
-Idea is user can click on one phot and it trigegrs an overlay (lightbox) with image title and description maybe.

-### Future

--   Look at incorporating Sanity into it, so Mitch can upload photos when he wants

--   Any issues from Photo gallery overflow - use darkened overlay for each photo (like Instagram)

--   Add testimonial page and include reviews from Facebook
+    Testimonials - Add a review page using reviews from Facebook Lightbox - Include a lightbox for PhotoGallery component CMS - Incorporate CMS into project so client can upload pictures when needed

-Tools

--   react-type-animation
--   react-responsive masonry

-Features:

--   shuffleArray function - Photos render order randomised each time page reloads

-Challenges:
-clipping overflow on scale hover effect of image tiles
+## Challenges

+### **Clipping Image-overflow on hover scale-effect**:

--   Since Image tile dimensions vary:
+    - Image tile dimensions vary, and so this could not be applied
+    - **Solution**:
         1. getUniqueDimensions function asynchronously retrieves the unique dimensions (width and height) of each image using the Image constructor and onload event handler.
         2. The useEffect hook is used to call fetchDimensions function once after the component mounts, ensuring that the unique dimensions are fetched and set before rendering.
         3. The component renders the images within a ResponsiveMasonry component, ensuring responsiveness, and calculates the aspect ratio of each image container based on its unique dimensions to maintain proper image rendering.